 Adobe Premiere to get Native Apple ProRes and Avid DNxHR for Windows

-Over the past month or so the internet has been lit up with posts and discussions about Apple abandoning Quicktime for Windows and the impact of this on video editing software.
+5065e42a18db0d02d1fe5df7b91ffe98_XLOver the past month or so the internet has been lit up with posts and discussions about Apple abandoning Quicktime for Windows and the impact of this on video editing software.
 Rather then wait for Apple, Adobe has jumped right in and announced that they will basically circumvent Quicktime altogether, going to direct native support of ProRes, DNxHD & DNxHR files in a soon to be future releaseof Adobe Premiere.
 Once this happens Windows based Adobe Premiere editors will be able to edit these formats without having Quicktime installed on their machines.
 SWEET!
 GREAT JOB ADOBE!!
+Red Shark

 All those looking for an easier way to work with ProRes on Windows might just have had some of their wishes granted with a forthcoming update to Creative Cloud.
 Adobe announced the new functionality via a blog (see below) post from David McGavran, the company’s Director of Engineering for Adobe Pro Audio and Video.
 Referencing recent security issues related to QuickTime 7, he writes that the company has always had the aim to be able to natively handle ProRes— i.e. access the media essence in a wrapper without relying on third party technology such as QuickTime.